 - A timing tag linked to you and your race number will be stuck to the back of your race number bib.

 - Attach the bib at waist height to the outside front of whatever top you will be wearing at all timing points.
 Do not bend or fold the tag or tamper with it.

 - Your time and number are recorded when you pass through a timing point provided your race number bib is visible.
 Covering it with clothing or your hands as you operate a watch will prevent it recording.

 - If there are several starts for different races, make sure you start at the correct time.

-- Run or walk over the start/finish timing mat at your start time, no need to prior to this point.
+- Run or walk over the start/finish timing mat at your start time.
 This lets officials know you are on the course.